andrey-shavelev/Juice/README.md

 ## Quick Start

 Using Juice is simple.
 First, you create a Container and register required components.
-Second, resolve the services you need, while Juice cares about all the dependencies injected automatically.
+Second, resolve the services you need, while Juice injects all the dependencies automatically.

 ###  Creating a Container

-Container builder has clear and fluent syntax.
+Container builder has clear and fluent interface.
 Components are registered one by one, with all options specified explicitly:

 ```swift
 let container = try Container { builder in